A Beginner’s Guide to Understanding the Toilet Flange

 - Cracked or broken flange.
 If you notice a lot of water pooling at the base of your toilet and inspect to find that your flange is cracked or broken, it’s time for a replacement.
 Make sure to properly measure your drain pipe and drain to ensure that you choose a replacement flange kit that is the right size.

 - Loose or broken wax rings.
 Another common reason for pooling water is a loose or damaged wax ring, which breaks the waterproof seal.
 Replacing a toilet’s wax ring can be straightforward, but it’s important to make sure it’s done right to prevent the issue from repeating.

 How Much Does It Cost to Replace a Toilet Flange?

 If you want to replace the flange yourself, the parts will only cost about $25 at any hardware store.
 If you have the appropriate tools and enough strength to lift the toilet, this could be a good DIY project for you.
 On the other hand, hiring a plumber to replace the flange will ensure that the job is done right by a licensed, experienced professional.
-The cost for a plumber to replace the toilet flange varies by region and service provider, but the average price range is approximately $130 to $310.

 How to Replace a Toilet Flange

 The best way to replace a toilet flange is to have a licensed professional handle it for you.
 We can make sure that the job is done correctly to avoid problems down the line.

 If you are replacing the flange on your own, it is important to take every precaution and have all the proper tools.
 Make sure that all parts fit properly and that all bolts are secure and tight.
 Follow the steps outlined below:

 - Make sure the water supply is turned off and disconnect the hose from the toilet.

 - Empty the toilet bowl – keep flushing until all water has drained.